 Religious people tend to view the Holy Spirit as a kind of Divine Bookkeeper, a recorder of men’s sins.
 But if Jesus did away with sin once and for all by the sacrifice of Himself (He 9:26), what’s left for the Holy Spirit to do?
 He must be unemployed!

-In Part 1, we looked at 10 myths surrounding the Person of the Holy Spirit.
-In this post we’re going to look at 10 myths regarding the ministry of the Holy Spirit…
+I have already discussed 10 myths surrounding the Person of the Holy Spirit.
+In this article I want to look at 10 myths regarding the ministry of the Holy Spirit.
+I’m going to give you a lot of scriptures so you can dive deeper on your own.
+Here we go…

 Myth 1: The Holy Spirit teaches me to keep the commandments